 Giant sequoia in Llangattock (Crickhowell), Wales

 In continental Europe, the tree does best in France, northern Italy, Switserland, and Germany where very large specimens can be found.
 In the mountainous parts of Europe around the Alps mountain range where there's plenty of rain, growing conditions for the giant sequoia are ideal.

-The images above show a large specimen in Walenstadt, Switserland (photos by Roland Beck).
-This tree is said to be the tallest tree of Switserland.
+The images above show a large specimen in Walenstadt, Switzerland (photos by Roland Beck).
+This tree is said to be the tallest tree of Switzerland.

 This tree has a girth of 11.53 m (37.8 ft) at 1 m height.
 The current owner bought the parcel of ground especially for the tree because the tree risked being cut down after the sale.

 This tree had a height of 48 m end 2008, was planted in 1886 and had already reached a height of 35 m in 1928.
 By 1961 this tree had a girth of 7.5 m at breast height and a height of 51 m.
 Later the tree was struck by lightning and lost its top 7 m.